mrshll1001/ocds-sample-frameworks-data/README.md

 + [013_two_publishers_framework_bids_added.json](/multi_publisher/013_two_publishers_framework_bids_added.json)
 + [014_two_publishers_framework_award.json](/multi_publisher/014_two_publishers_framework_award.json)

-The first stages of the Framework Agreement are very similar to that when it only concerns a single publisher.
-In this sample, Crown Commercial Services commissions a Framework Agreement:
+The first stages of the framework agreement are very similar to that when it only concerns a single publisher.
+In this sample, Crown Commercial Services commissions a framework agreement:
 > **Release Metadata**
 > The tender release has the following metadata.
 ```json